-Taliban press on, take another Afghan provincial capital
+Taliban press on, take 2 more Afghan provincial capitals

-KABUL, Afghanistan (AP) — The Taliban on Monday took control of another provincial capital in Afghanistan, an official said.
-The city’s fall was the latest in a weekslong, relentless Taliban offensive as American and NATO forces finalize their pullout from the war-torn country.
+KABUL, Afghanistan (AP) — The Taliban took control of two more provincial capitals in Afghanistan on Monday, officials said.
+Their fall marked the latest development in a weekslong, relentless Taliban offensive as American and NATO forces finalize their pullout from the war-torn country.

 The militants have ramped up their push across much of Afghanistan, turning their guns on provincial capitals after taking large swaths of land in the mostly rural countryside.
+On Monday they controlled five of the country’s 34 provincial capitals.
 At the same time, they have been waging an assassination campaign targeting senior government officials in the capital, Kabul.

 The sweep comes despite condemnations by the international community and warnings from the United Nations that a military victory and takeover by the Taliban would not be recognized.
 The Taliban have also not heeded appeals to return to the negotiating table and continue long-stalled peace talks with the Afghan government.